nhatanh-zen8/presentation/generics/generics.md

   not as clean and succinct as the analogous method in Scala, but their goals coincided: you won't find yourself inserting a `Cat` into a `Collection<Dog>`, but instead a `Collection` of some unknown supertype of `Cat`.
 - If everything in this section about variance seems complex or even convoluted, it's probably because it genuinely and inherently is.
 The interplay between generics and inheritance is among the most complex features of mainstream programming languages.
-  As intimidating as the variances are, understanding them would entail a deeper appreciation of relations between types (sub/supertype relations in OOP languages for example) and help us developers write both more polymorphic and type safe code.
+As intimidating as the variances are, understanding them would entail a deeper appreciation of relations between types (sub/supertype relations in OOP languages for example) and help us developers write code that are both more expressive and type safe.
 - The astute readers might have realized that covariance, contravariance and invariance are *insufficient* to correctly model phantom type's behavior: covariant type parameters must only appear in covariant position, contravariant must only appear in contravariant position, invariant must be both (or else it must either be co-or contra-variant instead).
 Because a phantom type parameter never appears anywhere in the generic type's definition, it's neither in covariant or contravariant position, thus it also isn't invariant.
 We call this *phantom variance*, and currently the only language supporting phantom variance annotation in industrial use is Haskell, but it doesn't have inheritance, in fact it isn't object-oriented at all.
-Phantom variance currently has limited use and is only mentioned for completeness, thus won't be discussed further in this blog post
+Phantom variance currently has limited use and is only mentioned for completeness, thus won't be discussed further in this blog post.

 ![Lattice of variances](lattice.jpg)